DETAILED ACTION

 A method for validating medical coding, comprising:

-performing a clinical procedure on a patient that records clinical activity information associated with the clinical procedure;
+performing a clinical procedure on patients that apply a medical treatment to patients and records clinical activity information associated with performing the clinical procedure on patients;

 using the determined one or more CPT codes for generating an accurate patient specific bill based on the detected clinical procedure.